-So the Catholic Church has a new leader.
-And the Vatican has a new head of state.
+The Catholic Church has a spiritual leader.
+The Vatican has a head of state.
 Two job descriptions, filled by just one single guy : the Pope.

-Until very recently, Jorge Mario Bergoglio's main concern was tending to the spiritual needs of the 2.5 million souls in his flock, the archdiocese of Buenos Aires.
-But since his election as pontiff by the College of his colleagues on March 13, the Cardinal now is Pope Francis, and thrust upon him are huge spiritual duties, but also a tiny temporal one.
+Before he was elevated to the pontificate, Jorge Mario Bergoglio’s tended to the spiritual needs of the 2.5 million souls in his flock, the archdiocese of Buenos Aires.
+But since his election by the College of his colleagues on March 13 of 2013, the Cardinal became Pope Francis, and thrust upon him were huge spiritual duties, as well as a temporal one, albeit rather smaller.